 Indicator 1: Degree of Dependence.
 This indicator focuses most closely on those individuals who meet the Advisory Board’s proposed definition of “dependence.”
-In addition to examining the rate for individuals with more than 50 percent of their annual family income from AFDC/TANF cash assistance, FSP/SNAP benefits, and/or SSI benefits, this indicator shows various levels of dependence by examining different thresholds (Indicators 1a and 1b).
-This indicator also shows the average percentage of income from the three means-tested assistance programs and earnings received by families with various levels of income relative to the poverty level (Indicators 1c and 1d).
+In addition to examining individuals with more than 50 percent of their annual family income from AFDC/TANF cash assistance, food stamps and/or SSI benefits, it shows various levels of dependence by examining those with more than 0 percent, 25 percent and 75 percent of their family income from these sources (Indicators 1a and 1b).
+This indicator also shows the average percentage of income from means-tested assistance and earnings received by families with various levels of income relative to the poverty level (Indicators 1c and 1d).

 Indicator 2: Receipt of Means-Tested Assistance and Labor Force Attachment.
-This indicator looks further at the relationship between receipt of the three means-tested assistance programs and participation in the labor force.
-This is an important issue because of the significant number of low-income individuals that receive a combination of means-tested assistance and earnings from the labor force.
+This indicator looks further at the relationship between receipt of means-tested assistance and participation in the labor force.
+This is an important issue because of the significant number of low-income individuals that use a combination of means-tested assistance and earnings from the labor force.

 Indicator 3: Rates of Receipt of Means-Tested Assistance.
-This indicator paints yet another picture of dependence by measuring average monthly recipiency rates, that is, the percentage of the population that receives AFDC/TANF, FSP/SNAP, and/or SSI in an average month.
-Administrative data for the AFDC/TANF, FSP/SNAP and SSI programs make these figures readily available over time, allowing a better sense of historical trends than is available from the more specialized indicators of dependence.
-(This indicator differs from the recipiency rate reported in SUM 1, in several ways.
-First, it focuses on average monthly receipt rather than any receipt over the course of the year.
-Second, it is limited to actual recipients of assistance rather than including all members of a family unit that receive benefits from a particular welfare program.
-Third, it shows recipiency rates for individual programs rather than the joint receipt of any one of the three welfare programs.)
+This indicator paints yet another picture of dependence by measuring recipiency rates, that is, the percentage of the population that receives AFDC/TANF, food stamps or SSI in an average month.
+Administrative data for the AFDC/TANF, Food Stamp and SSI programs make these figures readily available over time, allowing a better sense of historical trends than is available from the more specialized indicators of dependence.

 Indicator 4: Rates of Participation in Means-Tested Assistance Programs.
-While means-tested public assistance programs can serve those that meet each program’s requirements, not all eligible individuals and households participate in the programs.
-This indicator uses AFDC/TANF, FSP/SNAP and SSI administrative data and microsimulation models to reflect average monthly “take-up rates” by year – the number of families that actually participate in the programs as a percentage of those who are estimated to be legally eligible.
+While means-tested public assistance programs are open to all that meet their requirements, not all eligible individuals and households participate in the programs.
+This indicator uses AFDC/TANF, Food Stamp and SSI administrative data and microsimulation models to reflect “take-up rates” — the number of families that actually participate in the programs as a percentage of those who are estimated to be legally eligible.

 Indicator 5: Multiple Program Receipt.
 Depending on their circumstances, individuals may choose a variety of different means-tested assistance “packages.”
-This indicator looks at the percentage of individuals receiving AFDC/TANF, FSP/SNAP and SSI in a month, examining how many rely on just one of these programs, and how many rely on a combination of two or more programs.
-(This indicator differs from SUM 1 because it focus on monthly receipt, rather than annual receipt, and examines program receipt for each program separately and in various combinations.
-This indicator differs from Indicator 3 in that it includes all members of a family that receive benefits from one of these programs, rather than just the actual recipients themselves as reflected in administrative data).
+This indicator looks at the percentage of individuals receiving AFDC/TANF, food stamps and SSI in a month, examining how many rely on just one of these programs, and how many rely on a combination of two programs.

 Indicator 6: Dependence Transitions.
-This indicator uses data from the Survey of Income and Program Participation (SIPP) to look at whether individuals dependent on welfare (AFDC/TANF, FSP/SNAP, and/or SSI) in one year make the transition out of dependence in the following year.
+This indicator uses data from the Survey of Income and Program Participation (SIPP) to look at whether individuals dependent on welfare in one year make the transition out of dependence in the following year.

 Indicator 7: Program Spell Duration.
 One critical aspect of dependence is how long individuals receive means-tested assistance.
-This indicator provides information on short, medium and long spells of welfare receipt for each of the three major means-tested programs – AFDC/TANF, the SNAP, and SSI.
+This indicator provides information on short, medium and long spells of welfare receipt for each of the three major means-tested programs — AFDC/TANF, the Food Stamp Program, and SSI.

 Indicator 8: Welfare Spell Duration with No Labor Force Attachment.
 This indicator is concerned with dynamics of welfare receipt among persons in families with no attachment to the labor market.
 It differs from Indicator 7 in that it provides information on spells of TANF receipt during months where no one in the family worked or was officially unemployed.